mysociety/alaveteli/doc/THEMES.md

 `vendor/plugins/alavetelitheme` and contains examples for nearly everything you might want to customise.

+# Make sure your theme is as lightweight as possible

+The more you put in your theme, the harder it will be to upgrade to future versions of Alaveteli.
+Everything you place in your theme overrides things in the core theme, so if you make a new "main template", then new widgets that appear in the core theme won't appear on your website.

+Therefore, you should consider how you can brand your website without changing much in the core theme.
+The ideal would be if you are able to rebrand the site by only changing the CSS.
+You will also need to add custom help pages, as described below.

 # Branding the site

 The core templates that comprise the layout and user interface of an